wvankoppen/Knowledge/Presentations/Stage management.md

 # Conclusion:
 State
-- Immutable and serializable state
-- Scope, Ownership & Lifespan
+  - Immutability, Serializability, Scope, Ownership & Lifespan NgRx Store and ComponentStore

-NgRx
-- Store and ComponentStore

 - Steps for improving architecture:
   - Design an app hierarchy driven by domain (with module tree and routing)